EnzoNMigliano/A_Twitter_Data_Analysis_of_the_COVID19_Impact_in_ones_life/README.md

 &nbsp; &nbsp; In other to analyse if there significant changes in how the front line expressed themselves in Twitter, our team peerformed a serie of proportion tests.
 #### Comparison between before 2020 and the first half of 2020

-- The proportion of front line workers that transmited **trust, surprise, joy and positive emotions throught the tweets in the first half of 2020 was significantly higher than before 2020 (p < 0.001)**
+- The proportion of front line workers that transmitted **trust, surprise, joy and positive emotions throught the tweets in the first half of 2020 was significantly higher than before 2020 (p < 0.001)**

-- The proportion of front line workers that transmited **fear, anger, sadness, and negative throught the tweets in the first half of 2020 was significantly lower than before 2020 (p < 0.001)**
+- The proportion of front line workers that transmitted **fear, anger, sadness, and negative throught the tweets in the first half of 2020 was significantly lower than before 2020 (p < 0.001)**

 #### Comparison between before 2020 and the second half of 2020

-- The proportion of front line workers that transmited **trust, surprise, anger, and positive throught the tweets in the second half 2020 was significant higher than the tweets before 2020 (p < 0.001)**
+- The proportion of front line workers that transmitted **trust, surprise, anger, and positive throught the tweets in the second half 2020 was significant higher than the tweets before 2020 (p < 0.001)**

-- The proportion of front line workers that transmited **fear, disgust, sadness, and joy throught the tweets in the first half of 2020 was significantly lower than before 2020 (p < 0.001)**
+- The proportion of front line workers that transmitted **fear, disgust, sadness, and joy throught the tweets in the first half of 2020 was significantly lower than before 2020 (p < 0.001)**

-#### Comparison between the first and the seconf half of 2020
+#### Comparison between the first and the second half of 2020

-- The proportion of front line workers that transmited **disgust, surprise, anger, and sadness throught the tweets in the of the second half 2020 was significant higher than the tweets first half of 2020 (p < 0.001)**
+- The proportion of front line workers that transmitted **disgust, surprise, anger, and sadness throught the tweets in the of the second half 2020 was significant higher than the tweets first half of 2020 (p < 0.001)**

-- The proportion of front line workers that transmited **trust, joy, surprise, antecipation, engative, and positive throught the tweets in the second half of 2020 was significant lower than the tweets of first half of 2020 (p < 0.001)**
+- The proportion of front line workers that transmitted **trust, joy, surprise, antecipation, negative, and positive throught the tweets in the second half of 2020 was significant lower than the tweets of first half of 2020 (p < 0.001)**

  <br/>

 #### Comparisons within a period

-##### Negative VS Positive
+##### Negative vs Positive
-- The proportion of front line workers that transmited **negative sentiments throught the tweets was significantly lower than positive sentiments in all periods(p < 0.001)**
+- The proportion of front line workers that transmitted **negative sentiments throught the tweets was significantly lower than positive sentiments in all periods(p < 0.001)**

 ##### Sadness vs Joy
-- The proportion of front line workers that transmited **sadness throught the tweets was significantly lower than joy sentiments in all periods(p < 0.001)**
+- The proportion of front line workers that transmitted **sadness throught the tweets was significantly lower than joy sentiments in all periods(p < 0.001)**

  <br/>

 ### Association Rules
 &nbsp; &nbsp; Our team not only interested in the sentiments that would be transmitted through the Twitter from the front line workers, but also interested in the words that the front line workers would speak, in specific in the context of mentioning themselves.
-Therefore, in other to perform the association rules, our team utilized the first data set of 993 observations were the Twitter users clearly sstated that they were front line workers.
+Therefore, in other to perform the association rules, our team utilized the first data set of 993 observations were the Twitter users clearly stated that they were front line workers.
 The following graphs are ordered respectively by the 5, 10 and 20 words with the most expressive lifts.
-Our team utilized as threashold <code>*0.01 of aupport and 0.5 of confidence that resulted in more than 200000 association rules*</code>
+Our team utilized as threshold <code>*0.01 of aupport and 0.5 of confidence that resulted in more than 200000 association rules*</code>

 <img src = "https://raw.githubusercontent.com/EnzoNMigliano/A_Twitter_Data_Analysis_of_the_COVID19_Impact_in_ones_life/main/Images/lift%205%20Association.jpeg">